eghernandezi/CleaningDataProject/CodeBook.md

 * activitySummary: Data set containing the grouped summary by subject and activity with mean for every feature.

 ## Data
 * activityMeasurement: Final tidy data set.
 It contains the test and training measures with their correspondent subject and activity.
-The data set is properly named.
+-- + Subject: Subject ID who performed the activity.
+It ranges from 1 to 30.
+-- + Activity: Activity name perfomed by the subject.
+-- + Measure with postfix std(): Standard deviation measure.
+-- + Measure with postfix mean(): Mean measure.
 * activitySummary: Data set containing every subject with activity measure mean.
+-- + Subject: Subject ID who performed the activity.
+It ranges from 1 to 30.
+-- + Activity: Activity name perfomed by the subject.
+-- + Measure with postfix std(): Standard deviation measure.
+-- + Measure with postfix mean(): Mean measure.

 ## Transformations
 1. The features are loaded from "features.txt" file.